syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Data-Adaptors.md

 ---
 layout: post
-title: data adaptors with Grid widget for Syncfusion Essential JS
+title: Data Adaptors in ASP.NET Web Forms Grid | Syncfusion
-description: How to enable data adaptors and its functionalities
+description: Learn here all about data adaptors support in Syncfusion Essential ASP.NET Web Forms Grid controls, it's elements and more.
 platform: aspnet
 control: Grid
 documentation: ug
 ---
-#  Data Adaptors
+# Data Adaptors in ASP.NET Web Forms Grid

 The Data adaptor is a mechanism through which the `DataManager` interact with the remote service or local dataSource.
 The `DataManager` has several preconfigured Data Adaptors, refer to the [link](https://help.syncfusion.com/aspnetmvc/datamanager/data-adaptors).

 In Grid, the adaptor can be specified using the `Adaptor` property of the `DataManager`.

 ## JSON Adaptor

 The JSON Adaptor is used when the grid is bound with local datasource.
 It can be enabled in Grid using `Adaptor` property as ` JsonAdaptor`.
 The `JsonAdaptor` is the default adaptor used by `DataManager` when bind with datasource controls such as SqlDataSource, ObjectDataSource and also while using datasource such as IEnumerable, DataTable etc.